-An autistic spectrum disorder (ASD) is a lifelong condition.
-As the severity can vary, it is difficult to predict the outcome for each child.
+An ASD is a lifelong condition.
+As the severity can vary, it is difficult to predict the outcome (prognosis) for each child.

 Further reading and references

-Autism; a booklet for adults, partners, friends, family members and carers.
-SIGN (2016)
+Autism; a booklet for adults, partners, friends, family members and carers, Scottish Intercollegiate Guidelines Network (SIGN)